gabrielefronze/MTR-shuttle/README.md

 An overview of the classes is presented below.

+### `Enumerators` and `Parameters`
+`Enumerators` contains the definition of the topology of the MTR system.
+Three `enum`s have been implemented to describe planes, sides and RPCs.
+The whole framework uses this convention and avoid hard-coded IDs to limit possible bugs.

+`Parameters` contains conversion arrays, useful constants such as threshold or max values and plots settings such as color and marker styles.

 ### `AMANDAData` and `AMANDACurrent`
 DCS readings are characterised by a timestamp. `AMANDAData` is a `struct` that contains the timestamp and appropriate class-like getters, setters and constructor.
 All additional DCS data types have to inherit from `AMANDAData`.